Preschooler developmentDevelopmental milestones record - 3 to 6 years; Well child - 3 to 6 years

 - Because language skills develop quickly in the preschooler, it is important for parents to read to the child and talk with the child often throughout the day.

 - From age 4 to 5, many children backtalk.
 Address these behaviors without reacting to the words or attitudes.
-If the child feels these words will give him or her power over the parent, the behavior will continue.
+If the child feels these words will give them power over the parent, the behavior will continue.
 It is often difficult for parents to stay calm while trying to address the behavior.

-- When a child is starting school, parents should keep in mind that there can be big differences among children ages 5 - 6 in terms of attention span, reading readiness, and fine motor skills.
+- When a child is starting school, parents should keep in mind that there can be big differences among children ages 5 to 6 in terms of attention span , reading readiness, and fine motor skills.
 Both the overly anxious parent (concerned about the slower child's abilities) and the overly ambitious parent (pushing skills to make the child more advanced) can harm the child's normal progress in school.

 Feigelman S. The preschool years.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
-Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 10.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+Nelson Textbook of Pediatrics .
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 12.

 Marcdante KJ, Kliegman RM.
 Normal development.
 In: Marcdante KJ, Kliegman RM, eds.
 Nelson Essentials of Pediatrics .
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 7.